 Advisory and methodological support for pardons commissions’ operation in the constituent territories of the Russian Federation is provided by the Presidential Directorate for Protection of Citizens' Constitutional Rights.

 * * *

-In 2020, the President of the Russian Federation signed executive orders pardoning seven convicted offenders.
+In 2021, the President of the Russian Federation signed executive orders pardoning six convicted offenders.